Safeguarding and Child Protection

 We will take all appropriate measures to prevent unsuitable people working with the children; promoting safe practice (and challenging unsafe practice); identifying instances in which there are grounds for concern about a child’s welfare, taking appropriate action to keep them safe; and contributing to effective partnerships between all those involved with providing services for children.

 We also ensure we take all possible safeguarding steps to ensure all volunteers are suitable as they work in a position of trust at our school.
 We request that all prospective volunteers fill in a safeguarding declaration and we will ask for verification from previous schools or places of employment that there are not concerns over a person’s suitability to volunteer in school.
 In addition to this our school takes additional steps, such as a confidentiality agreement for voluntary helpers.

-We have six Designated Safeguarding Leads: Mrs Smith, Headteacher; we also have 5 Deputy Safeguarding Leads: Mrs Lawson, Deputy Headteacher; Mrs Mohideen, Assistant Headteacher; Mr Paul Thompson, Family Support Manager; Ms Farrant, EYFS Phase Leader; and Mrs Blake-Morris, SENCO.
+Our Designated Safeguarding Lead: Mrs Smith, Headteacher; we also have 5 Deputy Safeguarding Leads: Mrs Lawson, Deputy Headteacher; Mrs Mohideen, Assistant Headteacher; Mr Paul Thompson, Family Support Manager; Ms Farrant, EYFS Phase Leader; and Mrs Blake-Morris, SENCO.
 We also have a designated Safeguarding Governor who monitors our safeguarding and child protection processes alongside the governing body.

 If you have any questions regarding the safety of a child during term time please contact one of the DSLs via the school office.

 If you need assistance outside of school hours, at a weekend or during a school holiday you can contact the National Society for the Prevention of Cruelty to Children (NSPCC) 24 hours a day.
 You can do this via their website at: www.nspcc.org.uk/what-you-can-do/report-abuse/ by telephone: 0808 800 5000, by text: 88858 or by email: email@example.com